pbojinov/you-like-that/README.md

 # You Like That Don't You?

-> This cheeky extension makes a sound when you "like" something on your favorite social media sites.
+> Automatically play a funny sound clip in the background when you "like" something on your favorite social media sites.

 ## Supported Sites